hardlyneutral/buddypress-registration-groups/README.md

 Changelog
 ---------
+### 1.2.1
+* Maintenance update.
+* Added CSS documentation to the readme.
+* Removed the minimum BuddyPress version number to address version management in the WordPress plugins repository.

 ### 1.2.0
 * New minor version!
 * BP Registration Groups has been internationalized and can now be translated into other languages!